Taiwan on alert for post-inauguration Chinese drills

 Since Lai's January election victory, China has kept up a steady stream of pressure on Taiwan, including coast guard patrols near a group of Taiwanese-controlled islands that sit next to the Chinese coast, and opening new air routes in the Taiwan Strait that Taipei says threaten aviation safety.

 But Beijing has also offered to resume, albeit in limited form, Chinese tourism to Taiwan, a proposal the government in Taipei is still considering, as it wants a full resumption of visits by Chinese tourists.
-(Reporting by Ben Blanchard.
-Editing by Gerry Doyle)
+(Reporting by Ben Blanchard; Editing by Gerry Doyle and Lincoln Feast.)